LambdaTest/Hyperexecute-Nightwatch-Sample/README.md

 ## Test Execution

-The CLI option *--config* is used for providing the custom HyperTest YAML file (i.e. *HyperExecute-Yaml/.hyperTestMatrix.yaml.yaml*).
-Run the following command on the terminal to trigger the tests in Feature file Scenario on the HyperTest grid.
+The CLI option *--config* is used for providing the custom HyperTest YAML file (i.e. *HyperExecute-Yaml/.hyperTestMatrix.yaml*).
+Run the following command on the terminal to trigger the tests in test file Scenario on the HyperTest grid.

 ```bash
 ./concierge --config --verbose HyperExecute-Yaml/.hyperTestMatrix.yaml